sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Base cluster

-The base resources in Sourcegraph include the services that make up the main Sourcegraph apps as well as the monitoring services.
+The base resources in Sourcegraph include the services that make up the main Sourcegraph apps as well as the monitoring services (Cadvisor not included).
 These services are configured to run as non-root users without privileges, ensuring a secure deployment.

-The base resources also include a set of services that are responsible for providing metrics about the Sourcegraph cluster, such as CPU and memory usage.
-To enable cluster metrics, you will need to deploy Cadvisor, which is a container resource usage monitoring service.
+To enable cluster metrics monitoring, you will need to deploy Cadvisor, which is a container resource usage monitoring service.
 Cadvisor is configured for Sourcegraph and can be deployed using one of the provided components.
 This component contains RBAC resources and must be run with privileges to ensure that it has the necessary permissions to access the container metrics.

 ### RBAC